K-JC/drf-foodies-api/README.md

 ## Surface
 I want this to look visually pleasing and clean.
 Google fonts of Noto Serif and a backup of sans-serif.
 A combinations of different colors (purple) #B8A1BC, #F2C6D0 and #E2D9E3.
-A user would visit the platform and see the logo to the left hand side “Foodies” to the right would be all the navigation links.
+A user would visit the platform and see the logo to the left hand side to the right would be all the navigation links.
 On smaller screen sizes there would be a navigation drop down menu.
 Only the Home, Sign Up and Sign In navigations will be visible to non logged users.
 Once a user is either signed up/signed in they will see the other navigation links such as “Add Post, Liked, Feed, Sign Out and Profile”.

 ![ER-Diagram](frontend/src/assets/er-diagram.png)